 Currently, at the end there is a big wheel so head towards this, cross over the road once again and you are now on the oh so famous Avenue des Champs-Élysées!
 This street is full of high street stores as well as designer stores so if you’re looking to shop in Paris then this is where you need to come!

-There’s also a lot of places to eat, a lot of them are chain places however there is a Ladurée which is a famous Parisian tea room, they now have locations all across the world but this is very Parisian and legit so I would recommend popping in!
+There’s also a lot of places to eat, a lot of them are chain places however there is a Ladurée which is a famous cafe in Paris.
+They now have locations all across the world but this is very Parisian and legit so I would recommend popping in!
 If you want to sit down and eat you’ll likely need a reservation but you can queue up at the counter and get a macaroon or two no problem!

 Continue up the Champs-Elysées until you get to another famous icon- Arc de Triomphe!
 From here you can also get a really good view of the city and this is a reminder to myself that I must go up there next time!